Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 You can also opt for only a colored jacket; indigo, burgundy, cream, and white are paired with black pants, vest, and trim.
 And since they are made from 100% wool, they are just divine.

 The jacket sports a shawl collar and has a single-button closure.
-You’ll find flap pockets on the outside and three interior pockets.
-Also, venting is again double-sided.
+Also, vents are again double-sided.

 This is one of the few affordable tuxedo options to come with its own vest.
 It is single-breasted with five buttons.
 It also has an adjustable back strap for a better fit.